jai-bansal/airline-tweets-nlp/README.md

 #### Synopsis:
-This project conducts analysis, natural language processing (NLP), and machine learning on Twitter airline tweets from February 2015 in R and Python.
+This project conducts analysis, natural language processing (NLP), and machine learning on Twitter airline tweets from a portion of February 2015 in R and Python.

 #### Motivation:
 I wrote this project mainly to experiment and learn about NLP in R and Python.